-Use Tools to Maximize the Impact of Your Time:
+3. Use Tools to Maximize the Impact of Your Time

 There are many tools that make it easier to share content through social media.
 These can maximize your impact with social media and minimize your time investment.

 - You can also use tools to “schedule” your social media sharing, which enables you to add many articles to your queue that will be gradually dispersed over time.
-Buffer and Hootsuite’s scheduling tools are great options to consider.
+SocialBee and Tailwind scheduling tools are great options to consider.